bridg-db/bridg/README.md

 The [Prisma documentation](https://www.prisma.io/docs/getting-started) is excellent and is highly recommended if you haven't used Prisma in the past.

-Note: For security reasons, some functionality, [like upserts](https://github.com/JoeRoddy/bridg/issues/1), may not be available at this time, but we are working towards full compatibility with Prisma.
+For security reasons, some functionality ([like upserts](https://github.com/JoeRoddy/bridg/issues/1)) aren't available, but I'm working towards full compatibility with Prisma.

 Executing queries works like so: